Orientation To-Do List

 All information is accurate at the time of posting, but is subject to change as the College continues to monitor and respond to the COVID-19 situation and related health and safety guidance.
-New students will be communicated to via their MHC emails, starting in early to mid-May, if and when changes are made.
+New students will be communicated to via their MHC emails, if and when changes are made.

-- Check your Mount Holyoke email account at least weekly.
-Important information about housing, course registration, events, and important campus communication will be sent to this email.
+- Monitor your Mount Holyoke email account at least weekly.
+Important information about things like housing and registration will be sent to this email.

-- Update your MHC email password from the temporary password sent in May and enter a Recovery Email so you can use self-service to change your password if needed through the MHC Password Profile Page.
+- Update your MHC email password from the temporary password sent in May (in October for spring entrants) and enter a Recovery Email so you can use self-service to change your password if needed.
+Full instructions can be found on the MHC Password Reset Page.

-- Log into my.mtholyoke and explore the site.
-This is where you will access student events, course registration and many campus resources.
+- Log into your my.mtholyoke account using your MHC credentials and explore the site.
+This is where you will access course registration and other resources.

 Personal and Contact Information